 So, you lift the corners of the meat to take a look.
 Then, you turn it, sometimes tearing some of the meat stuck in the pan, and flip it around from side to side until it "looks done" to you.

-What you're left with is a piece of meat that, while maybe cooked, will have an inadequate sear and might be torn up.
+You're left with a piece of meat that, while maybe cooked, will have an inadequate sear and might be torn up.
 Not good.

 The Fix—Pay Attention to the Meat

-Even though you can't see what is going on with the "down side" of the meat, you can get a good idea by looking at the "up side."
-You'll hear that satisfying sizzle when you first place the meat in the pan.
+Even though you can't see what is going on with the "downside" of the meat, you can get a good idea by looking at the "upside."
+First, you'll hear that satisfying sizzle when placing the meat in the pan.

 After a minute or so, the cut's very outside edges begin to turn from translucent to opaque.
 This is a sign that the proteins are cooking.
 Please don't touch it; leave it alone.

-There is a lot of moisture in the meat; eventually, you will see little beads of moisture welling up on the top of the meat.
-This is a sign that the moisture is literally running away from the intense heat in the bottom of the pan.
+The meat has a lot of moisture; eventually, you will see little beads of moisture welling up on the top.
+This is a sign that the moisture is escaping from the intense heat in the bottom of the pan.
 Now, watch closely.

-You will see the "ring" of opaque meat advancing up the edges of your meat's "up side."
-Once your thin piece of meat appears to be cooked about ⅔ of the way through, it is safe to turn.
+You will see the "ring" of opaque meat advancing up the edges of your meat's "upside."
+Once your thin meat appears to be cooked about ⅔ of the way through, it is safe to turn.

-If you haven't been messing with your meat, you will see that it releases pretty easily from the pan.
-This is because it will naturally release once the food has been adequately browned.
+If you haven't been messing with your meat, you will see that it releases pretty quickly from the pan.
+It will naturally release once the food has been adequately browned.

 This is one of the primary keys to stress-free sautéing.
 Once you learn that the meat will tell you when it's ready to move, you realize it is monitoring itself, so you can ensure you are watching the temperature.